L&D Director's Message

-For the past 20 years, Michele Bennett, has provided support to Human Resources as an administrative associate.
-Her focus has been on logistical support, website design, communication, progress improvement, and professional development.
-Michele is a strong believer that the little things and details matter, whether it’s preparing class handouts or coordinating an event.
+For the past 20 years, Michele Bennett, has provided administrative support to Human Resources.
+Her focus has been on logistical support, website design, communication, process improvement, and professional development.
+Michele is a strong believer that the little things and details matter, whether it’s preparing class handouts, laying out a website, or coordinating an event.

-Additionally, Michele is the project lead for the President’s Staff Awards Program which recognizes outstanding staff and supervisors across UT and staff members for years of dedicated service.
-In her spare time she enjoys a variety of artistic endeavors including glass fusing and photography.
+Additionally, Michele is the project coordinator for the President’s Staff Awards Program which recognizes outstanding staff and supervisors across UT and staff members for years of dedicated service.